When I am abroad, I always make it a rule never to criticize or attack the government of my own country. I make up for lost time when I come home.

 Meaning

 “When I am abroad, I always make it a rule never to criticize or attack the government of my own country.
 I make up for lost time when I come home.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme